 - Warm, dry compresses can help warm the person.
 Apply them ONLY to the chest, neck, or groin.

-- Use a plastic heat pack like the kind used to warm hands or feet when skiing (click to view on Amazon).
+- Use a plastic heat packs like these.
+They are often used to warm hands or feet when skiing.

 - Or warm up a towel in the dryer

 - In a pinch, you can put warm water in a plastic container and hold it against their chest, neck, or groin

 - DO NOT apply the warm compresses to their arms or legs – this can force cold blood toward the heart and lungs, causing the person’s core temperature to drop even more.

 - DO NOT use heating pads, a heat lamp, or hot water on a hypothermic person.
 They can damage the skin or cause irregular heart rhythms, which could stop the heart.